AndrewGuenther/JSchema/README.md

 Takes a boolean function.
 All values are checked against this function for validity.

 ##Validation functions
-A series of validation functions have already been defined to help you quickly define your schema
+A series of validation functions have already been defined to help you quickly define your schema.

 ###JSchema.isIn(arr):
-Returns a function that tests whether or not the field value is present in arr
+Returns a function that tests whether or not the field value is present in arr.

+###JSchema.regex(re):
+Returns a function that checks whether a given field matches a given regex.